uktrade/lite-api/README.md

 #### Git Hub pre-commit setup
 - Install pre-commit (e.g MAC pip install pre-commit)
 - pre-commit install

-* run following to scan all files for issues
+* to run on it's own
-  - pre-commit run --all-files
+  - pre-commit run

+If your changes incorrectly set off the pii/secrets warning, it can be added to `pii-secret-exclude.txt`

 ## Add a single user: